 c.
 For violations, state that the licensee has taken actions to restore compliance and include a statement similar to the following: “This failure to comply with [requirement] constitutes a minor violation that is not subject to enforcement action in accordance with the NRC’s Enforcement Policy.”

+If a licensee has an adequate corrective action program (CAP), then minor performance deficiencies material to an ITAAC do not need to be described in the inspection report or followed up.
+Instead, record the licensee’s CAP number in the documents reviewed section of the inspection report and discuss the issue during the exit meeting to ensure a common understanding of the issue and its impact on the 52.103(g) finding.
+If the licensee does not have an adequate CAP, then additional steps must be taken to provide the necessary confidence that the deficiency will be corrected such that the 52.103(g) finding can be made.

 0613-17 OTHER GUIDANCE

 17.01 Treatment of Third Party Reviews.